ocular-d/openapi-guide/docs/style-guide/naming.md

 Avoid requiring resource URIs more complex than collection/item/collection.
 :::

+Further information in the [Resources and collections section](resources-and-collections.md "Resources and collections section")

 ## Keep requests small

 The more requests, the bigger the load.